 Organic traffic is absolutely essentials for businesses like gyms.
 Why?
 Well, organic traffic is FREE traffic from search engines.
 But here’s the challenge: in order to score this free traffic, your website has to properly optimized for important, relevant keywords.
-This local SEO guide explains the most important aspects of gym SEO in a step-by-step manner.
+This local guide to fitness SEO explains the most important aspects of gym SEO in a step-by-step manner.
 Let’s get to it!

 Planning the Website